Mars Bonfire

 Dennis Edmonton (born Dennis Eugene McCrohan; 21 April 1943), also known by the stage name Mars Bonfire, is a Canadian rock musician and songwriter, best known for writing the hit song "Born to Be Wild" for Steppenwolf.

-Career
+Early career

-Born Dennis Eugene McCrohan, he and his brother Jerry changed their surnames to Edmonton in the early 1960s.
+Born Dennis Eugene McCrohan, his brother Jerry and he changed their surnames to "Edmonton" in the early 1960s.
 The brothers were part of the band the Sparrows, which later evolved into Steppenwolf.
 Another member of the Sparrows was Bruce Palmer, who later became a member of Buffalo Springfield.

+Solo career

 Bonfire embarked on a solo career, while his brother Jerry became the drummer for Steppenwolf.
-After leaving the band, he often collaborated with Kim Fowley, co-writing and recording on the recordings of Fowley and artists associated with Fowley.

-On 22 June 2015, Bonfire was awarded the Cultural Impact Award by SOCAN at the 2015 SOCAN Awards in Toronto for the song "Born to be Wild".
+After leaving the band, he often collaborated with Kim Fowley, co-writing and contributing to the recordings of Fowley and artists associated with him.
+On 22 June 2015, Bonfire was awarded the Cultural Impact Award by SOCAN at the 2015 SOCAN Awards in Toronto for "Born to be Wild".